shr00mie/gmapslocsharing/README.md

 are installing HomeAssistant the custom/advanced method would have to run a script to install.

+I highly recommend enabling 2FA via device notifications.
+This allows for 2FA while not requiring any input/interaction with the initiator.
+This should allow for captcha bypass and seems like the best approach for this use case.

 # And then?
 If people like this, then I'm going to need a decent amount of help/input on how to turn this into a proper package as this would be my first.